Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 (Note: the more advanced version of Wix, ‘Velo,’ does permit the export of pages and posts — but development skills are required for this.
 Additionally, if you create ‘dynamic’ content on Wix — pages that are populated by an online spreadsheet — you can export data contained within the spreadsheet.
 You can read more about Wix and dynamic content here).

-(But in the case of Wix, you should note that bulk importing products is only possible if you’re using Wix Editor or Wix Velo — Wix ADI doesn’t facilitate this).
+It’s a better scenario when it comes to importing and exporting products with Wix and GoDaddy — you can bulk import these via CSV file.
+But in the case of Wix, you should note that bulk importing products is only possible if you’re using Wix Editor or Wix Velo — Wix ADI doesn’t facilitate this.

-Both platforms apply limits to importing products using the CSV method however — and in GoDaddy, these limits are very small, with the platform only letting you add 100 physical products at a time via CSV on its two ecommerce plans.
+Both platforms apply limits to importing products using the CSV method — and in GoDaddy, these limits are very small, with the platform only letting you add 100 physical products at a time via CSV on its two ecommerce plans.

 By contrast, Wix lets you import 5,000 products at a time using the CSV method (with an overall product import limit of 50,000 applying).